Rainbow-Dreamer/Ideal-Piano/README.md

 ## Download

-You can download this software for Windows, Linux and macOS from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest).
+You can download this software for Windows, Linux and macOS from [here](https://www.jianguoyun.com/p/Daurwu0QhPG0CBjxt8QEIAA).

 Note1: for Linux version, playing MIDI files using default settings requires installing freepats and timidity.
 On Ubuntu you can run